If the Shoe Fits, Wear it… Especially for Kids Shoes!

 7. Assuming that sizes are identical among brands.
 As it turns out, there are significant variations, both among domestic shoe manufacturers and between shoes from foreign shoemakers.

-A Swiss study presented at the annual meeting of the American Academy of Orthopedic Surgeons showed that 90% of the shoes sold to 248 randomly chosen children were significantly smaller than the advertised size.
-(Shoe manufacturers wouldn’t try to increase sales by foisting too small shoes on gullible parents, would they?)
+A Swiss study presented at an annual meeting of the American Academy of Orthopedic Surgeons showed that 90% of the shoes sold to 248 randomly chosen children were significantly smaller than the advertised size.

 Too small shoes cause the most foot problems for kids’ feet